 Avoid the area, but chances are you will not be on any charter boats to these islands.
 Don't try to be adventurous and explore the region near the southern Philippines – it just isn't safe.

-This 805 km stretch of water between the Malay Peninsula and the Indonesian island of Sumatra has been know for piracy.
-Piracy and kidnapping in this area is something travellers should be aware of.
-Since 2003 the amount of kidnappings has dropped more than half thanks to increased patrols in this area.
+This 500mi (805km) stretch of water between the Malay Peninsula and the Indonesian island of Sumatra has been known for piracy.
+Piracy and kidnapping in this area is something travelers should be aware of.
+Since 2003 the number of kidnappings has dropped more than half, thanks to increased patrols in this area.

 Lahad Datu is located on the island of Borneo.
-There are still some reports of speed boats in these waters armed with machine guns so the best advice would be to stick to the land if travelling in a small group or alone.
-Lahad is flooded with tourist resorts - making it a target.
-Don‘t visit deserted ATMs on the water front at night if you don‘t want to chance being a pirate's treasure!
+There are still some reports of speed boats in these waters armed with machine guns, so the best advice would be to stick to the land if traveling in a small group or alone.
+Lahad is flooded with tourist resorts – making it a target.
+Don‘t visit deserted ATMs on the waterfront at night if you don‘t want to chance being a pirate's treasure.

 If you do run into some unlucky trouble, keep the following in mind: